NOTE: THE SCHEMATIC DESIGN HAS CHANGED. A COPY OF THE ANNUAL MEETING BtB DESIGN UPDATE CAN BE FOUND (HERE).

 Likewise, Parking is an essential element of our campus that can physically signal to visitors, friends, and members “there is always room for you here!”
 By utilizing the property we own across Elm Lane we ensure safe, structured parking and create a more welcoming space for occasional outdoor worship and school Bike Days.
 The addition of lighting will keep us safe when leaving after Lenten worship or late night meetings.

 Worship is at the center of how we live and share God’s grace with all.
 Each time we gather in our Sanctuary, we are encouraged and empowered to take the good news of Christ into the world.
-With an improved sound system and added visual capabilities, we will be able to hear the Word of the Lord more clearly as well as worship in expanded ways to help us reach out in sharing the good news with others.
-By updating our sound system we will be able to project worship into other areas on the St. Peter’s campus.
+With an improved sound system and added visual capabilities, we will be able to hear the Word of the Lord more clearly as well as worship in expanded ways to help us reach out in sharing the good news with others through live-streaming and YouTube.
+By updating our A/V capabilities we will be able to project worship into other areas on the St. Peter’s campus.